lalcebo/docker-traefik-https/README.md

 ### Host File

-Use [add_hosts.sh](add_hosts.sh) script for automatically add the virtual host domains to your windows or linux hosts file.
-Require admin privileges.
+Use [add_hosts.sh](add_hosts.sh) script for automatically add the virtual hosts to your windows or linux hosts file.
+Required admin privileges.

 Now, start containers with: